 Nutrition obviously plays a part in our overall health and is especially important when it comes to healthy and properly regulated cycles.
 It's becoming more and more common to see healthier approaches to cycles and fertility, and companies like Food Period offer convenient “seed cycling” bites that are backed by extensive research that shows how consuming different seeds at various times during the month can make for easier periods.
 While these may not all be the exact options for you, it's important to educate yourself on the many successful alternatives to period problems besides birth control.

 Other than the fact that symptoms of much deeper issues are often inappropriately treated with birth control, many young girls and women on birth control don’t understand their cycles because of the ways that birth control messes with their natural biology.
 Understanding your cycle and fertility has importance well beyond preparing for kids, and all women should be aware and in tune to the natural functions of their body to accurately assess when things do and don’t feel right.
 Many women have misconceptions when it comes to their fertility and don’t understand the basic differences in the phases of their cycle, let alone the intricacies of the times when they can and can’t conceive, or the more complex hormonal functions that affect how they feel on a day to day basis.

-All women should be aware and in tune to the natural functions of their body to accurately assess when things do and don’t feel right.
+All women should be in tune to the natural functions of their body to know when things do and don’t feel right.